Sejuce Digital Logo

 Local SEO is one of the most important parts of Ecommerce SEO when customers choose based on location, availability, trust and convenience.

 Ecommerce can be national, but location still matters for trust, delivery, stock, returns and brand confidence.
-Melbourne and Sydney online retailers often need both broad category visibility and clear Australian trust signals.
+Melbourne and Sydney online retailers often need both broad category rankings and clear Australian trust signals.

 Your Google Business Profile should clearly show your services, categories, hours, photos, reviews and contact options.
 It should also match the key information on your website.